declan93/Intro2linux/README.md

 ```
 Often we need to build software locally - It can be critical the paths to the underlying source libraries, such as LD_LIBRARY are specified

-We can use the bashrc to create specific color schemes for our terminal
+We can also use the bashrc to create specific color schemes for our terminal

 #### Alias' ####